Alabama AG's office says it has no intention of prosecuting women who take abortion pills

 "The Attorney General’s Office does not generally opine as to whether certain conduct constitutes a crime," a spokesperson said.

-"Women have been hung out to dry, basically," Kathy Zenter with the Alabama Women's Center said.
+"Women have been hung out to dry, basically," said Kathy Zenter with the Alabama Women's Center in Huntsville.

 She used to help women seeking abortions walk from their cars to the center.
 More than six months after Alabama's near-total abortion ban went into place, the parking lot remains mostly empty.
 However, they still get calls from women asking what they should do or where they can go.